oSamper/ExerciseDiary/README.md

 | -n | Path to local JS and Themes ([node-bootstrap](https://github.com/aceberg/my-dockerfiles/tree/main/node-bootstrap)) | "" |

 ## Local network only
 By default, this app pulls themes, icons and fonts from the internet.
 But, in some cases, it may be useful to have an independent from global network setup.
-I created a separate [image](https://github.com/aceberg/my-dockerfiles/tree/main/node-bootstrap) with all necessary modules and fonts.
+A separate [image](https://github.com/aceberg/my-dockerfiles/tree/main/node-bootstrap) contains all necessary modules and fonts.
 ```sh
 docker run --name node-bootstrap       \
     -v ~/.dockerdata/icons:/app/icons  \ # For local images